 All recipients of an AUT Doctoral Scholarship will normally have the equivalent of first-class honours.

 Applicants must meet the admission criteria for a doctoral programme, for example a relevant master’s degree or a bachelor's (honours) degree with first or second class (first division) honours and have completed the application for admission process as outlined below.

 International applicants must meet the English language proficiency requirements.

 Consideration will be given to all applicants' research experience and publication record and previous study should include evidence of research methodology papers and an independent research project, including the writing of a report on that research.
 Preference will be given to new applicants to the PhD programme.

 The holding of this scholarship is conditional on acceptance into the AUT doctoral programme.
-It is unlikely that applicants who have not commenced the process of applying for admission into the PhD programme will be awarded a scholarship.
-As the admissions process may take up to two months to complete it is essential that at least two months prior to applying for this scholarship:
+Applicants who have not completed the process of applying for admission into the PhD programme are not eligible to apply.
+As the admissions process may take up to two months to complete it is essential that applicants allow at least two months prior to applying for this scholarship.

 For information on how to commence your application for admission to the PhD programme contact the Graduate Research School email@example.com

-It is strongly advised that you apply for admission prior to applying for the scholarship.
+It is strongly advised that you complete an application for admission prior to applying for the scholarship.
 Application for the scholarship will be through the AUT scholarship application portal (CommunityForce).